ncbi/SKESA/README.md

     Download current source code for SKESA
        $ git clone https://github.com/ncbi/SKESA
     Alternatively, download last stable release from https://github.com/ncbi/SKESA/releases Releases also include test data and precompiled binary.
+Test data is available in example subdirectory that has the command in file run.test for generating the SKESA assembly using the test data.

     Do following:
        $ cd SKESA